scottish-pl-institute/spls/meetings/2025/december/index.md

 * Mathieu Paturel (University of New South Wales)
 * Fredrik Nordvall Forsberg (University of Strathclyde)
 * Malin Altenmüller (University of Edinburgh)
+* Yukang Xie (Heriot-Watt University)
+* Philippa Cowderoy

 and some people who prefer not to be listed here.
-(Last updated: 24 October 2025)
+(Last updated: 29 October 2025)

 ### COVID Information